mayamcdougall/NotePaper/README.md

 If this variable is defined, your site's title will be replaced with this image file.
 It must be defined as an absolute path from your base_url (e.g. "assets/site_logo.png").

 #### og_image
 "Open Graph" Image.
 You can specify an image to be used when sharing a link on Facebook and other sites that support it.
 Since this theme has a dark background by default, this provides a nice workaround for light logos not displaying against Facebook's white background.
-You can use Facebook's [Debugging Tool](https://developers.facebook.com/tools/debug/) to help diagnose any issues using these features.
+You can use Facebook's [Debugging Tool](https://developers.facebook.com/tools/debug/) to help diagnose any issues using this feature.

 #### copyright
 This text string will be displayed in the footer of your website.

 #### description_length

 The Search and Tag views use meta.description for listing search results.
-Here, you can define the Character length of automatic descriptions for files that are lacking a meta.description.
+Here, you can define the character length of automatic descriptions for files that are lacking a meta.description.
 The automatic descriptions will be rounded down to the previous space so as to not truncate any words.
 An ellipsis is also added to the end of the description.

 #### css